Skip to main content

 2026 Story

 The JGR O'Reilly story in 2026 is an internal hierarchy: four cars with four different purposes, all working toward the organization's annual championship calculus.
 Jones provides the veteran stability and Dash 4 Cash eligibility the team wants.
 Sawalich won at Rockingham — his first national-series victory at 19 years old.
 Gray broke through at the Kansas Lottery 300 on April 18 for his first O'Reilly Series win, with crew chief Jason Ratcliff's short-pit call setting up the result.
-Crews, who turned 18 on March 30 and lifted his age-based eligibility restrictions, has run a four-race top-five streak through Texas — including a fourth at Texas on May 2 that delivered the year's final $100,000 Dash 4 Cash bonus, his first career D4C payout.
+Crews, who turned 18 on March 30 and lifted his age-based eligibility restrictions, won the year's final $100,000 Dash 4 Cash bonus with a fourth at Texas on May 2, his first career D4C payout.

-Two DNFs apiece for Sawalich and Gray through eight races are the primary obstacle between JGR and a deeper points grip.
+Two DNFs apiece for Sawalich and Gray earlier in the season are the primary obstacle between JGR and a deeper points grip.
 Clean races from both cars would push the organization's cumulative standings presence significantly higher.

 Key Connections

 JGR went 1-2 in the NASCAR All-Star Race at Dover Motor Speedway.
 Denny Hamlin (No. 11) won from the pole; teammate Chase Briscoe (No. 19) finished second by .887 sec.
 Hamlin's second All-Star victory makes him the third driver in NASCAR history to win the All-Star Race at multiple tracks.
 Erik Jones (No. 43 Legacy Motor Club, JGR alliance) finished third.
-"I think we've shown all year.
-We don't necessarily have as many wins as we could have — there's been two, maybe three we left on the table." — Chris Gayle, No. 11 crew chief.
 Read the recap.